dolthub/docs/content/introduction/installation/docker.md

 # Docker

-You can get Dolt Docker container using our [official Docker images](https://hub.docker.com/u/dolthub).
+You can get a Dolt Docker container using our [official Docker images](https://hub.docker.com/u/dolthub).
-Both the images supports `linux/amd64` and `linux/arm64` platforms and updated on every release of [Dolt repository](https://doltdb.com).
+Both images support `linux/amd64` and `linux/arm64` platforms and updated on every release of [Dolt](https://doltdb.com).
-Older versions are also available as tagged with its Dolt version.
+Older versions are also available, and tagged with the Dolt version they contain.
 The source of the Dockerfiles can be found [here](https://github.com/dolthub/dolt/tree/main/docker)

 ## Docker Image for Dolt CLI